matthieuzee/matthieuzee/README.md

   </summary>
   new modes of sociological propaganda and the cultural consumption of politics online.
 </details>
-<details> <summary> 📚 I'm currently building: </summary> a foundation in text analysis in Python, which I hope to sue as a tool in my research.</details>
+<details> <summary> 📚 I'm currently building: </summary> a foundation in text analysis in Python, which I hope to use as a tool in my research.</details>
 <details> <summary> 🤝 I'm looking to collaborate with:</summary>peers interested in text analysis for social science research.</details>
 <details> <summary> 😄 Pronouns:</summary>he/him</details>